damienhanoun/basic-rest-api/README.md

 ## Typescript definitions
 As you could see in the root folder, there is a typescript_definitions folder you can use in your project if you use typescript.

+## Test
+If you want to test without creating your own project, you can